J-E-Foster/Megjalomondors-Revenje/PYTHONINSTALL.md

 We need an [**IDE**](https://www.codecademy.com/articles/what-is-an-ide) to make programming easier.
 Python comes with its own one, **IDLE**:

 * Search for the folder where you saved **capstone_2.py** (or any other Python file).
-* Make sure all the game images are in the same folder:
+* **Make sure all the game images and font located in the "Game-images" folder are copied to the same folder**:

 [pic]